basamakis/Research-Social-Network/README.md

 ________How to Run The Program__________

-1.Open terminal of your preference
+1.Open terminal of your preference.

-2.Go to the folder of (your_path)/project
+2.Go to the folder of (your_path)/project.

-3. run the command npm install for installing the required modules from the package.jso
+3. run the command npm install for installing the required modules from the package.json.

-4. run the command node app.js or npm start to start the program
+4. run the command node app.js or npm start to start the program.

-5. go to localhost:YOUR_PORT and start enjoying it
+5. go to localhost:YOUR_PORT and start enjoying it.

 ________Features_____________________